jonhoo/onwards/README.md

    domains listed under "Name servers" and make them be the name servers set for your domain with your domain registrar.
 Do that now.
    Eventually, the Terraform apply should finally finish successfully.
-1. Do a git commit (only `infra/terraform.tfstate` should have changed), and push!
+1. Commit your change to `infra/main.tf` and push!
 You should be able to go to GitHub and see the terraform/apply step succeed with only marginal changes (like the hash of the lambda binary changing since it's now built on CI).
 1. Open `$yourdomain/about` and see that it redirects to the onwards GitHub project.
 Congratulations -- setup is now done!
 Let's check that adding some links works.